jmettraux/aac_magic/src/magic.md

 Some non-gifted people, through their friendship with weaver know of the gift.
 They keep the secret for fear of their friend to be discovered.
 Some non-weavers abuse weak weavers and use them but keep the silence.

 A weaver sees the thread they weave.
-Non-weaver don't seem to see threads, although some might...
+Non-weavers don't seem to see threads, although some might...
 A weaver doesn't see the threads another weaver makes, unless they use a thread-revealing spell.

 Colours are known to many cultures.
 Different spells have different thread colours.
 It seems that the black threads are about pain and damage for all the weavers, and that blue threads generate cold or nullify heat were they appear, these are two examples.